phosgene89/phosgene89.github.io/sarima.md

 Taking note that the constant has been absorbed into the polynomial $\Theta$.

 ### Moving average (MA) Models.
-Where autoregressive models regress on prior values of $y_{t}$, moving average models regress on prior values of error.
+Whereas autoregressive models regress on prior values of $y_{t}$, moving average models regress on prior values of error.
 An $MA(q)$ model can be specified by

 $$ y_{t} = \Phi(L)^{q} \epsilon_{t} + \epsilon_{t}$$